pauljoohyunkim/octocurl2/README.md

 # octocurl2
-C++ implementation of a simple bulk downloader wrapping around curl
+A simple bulk downloader wrapping around curl.

+Uses multiple threads to accelerate the process of downloading multiple files.

 ## Usage
 ```